SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Experiments and Results

 \subsection{Pre-Training SHuBERT}

-\paragraph{Data and Pre-Processing} For pre-training SHuBERT, we use the Youtube-ASL dataset \cite{uthus2023youtube} {\it excluding the clips that intersect with the OpenASL dataset} \cite{shi-etal-2022-open}, so that we can use OpenASL to evaluate SHuBERT.
-To maintain the same training set size as the original YouTube-ASL dataset, we replaced the removed content with ASL videos from YouTube-SL-25~\cite{tanzer2024youtubesl25largescaleopendomainmultilingual} that are not present in YouTube-ASL.
-Our final pre-training dataset comprises approximately 987 hours of ASL content.
+\paragraph{Data and Pre-Processing} For pre-training SHuBERT, we use the YouTube-ASL dataset \cite{uthus2023youtube}.
+Note that {\it we excluded the clips that intersect with the OpenASL dataset} \cite{shi2022open} to evaluate SHuBERT on OpenASL.
+To maintain the same training set size as the original YouTube-ASL dataset, we replaced the removed content with ASL videos from YouTube-SL-25~\cite{tanzer2024youtubesl25} that are not present in YouTube-ASL.
+Our final pre-training dataset comprises approximately 984 hours of ASL content.\footnote{Note that YouTube-ASL encompasses parts of several datasets used in other work, including 72.4\% of the OpenASL test set and 38.2\% of the MSASL~\cite{joze2018ms} test set.
+We do not compare to other work on MSASL for this reason.}

-To reduce computation, we downsample the videos by removing every other frame The average frame rate of the post-processed videos is 14.89 fps.
+To reduce computation, we downsample the videos by removing every other frame \cite{uthus2023youtube}.
+The average frame rate of the post-processed videos is 14.89 fps.

 \paragraph{Model Configuration and Training} We train a base model consisting of 12 transformer blocks, with each block having an embedding dimensionality of 768, feed-forward dimensionality of 3072, and 12 attention heads.
 The complete model contains 86M parameters.
-For each channel (face, left hand, right hand, and body posture), we use $k$-means on 10\% of the data to create 256 discrete clusters that serve as prediction targets.
-Our masking strategy uses a span length of 3 frames (approximately 200ms), which is the average duration of fingerspelling a single letter in American Sign Language and is therefore roughly the smallest gesture length ~\cite{hanson1982}.
+For each channel (face, left hand, right hand, and body pose), we use $k$-means on 10\% of the data to create 256 discrete clusters that serve as prediction targets. \cref{fig:cluster_face,fig:cluster_lhand,fig:cluster_rhand,fig:cluster_body} in the Appendix provide examples of images in several clusters.
+Our masking strategy uses a span length of 3 frames (approximately 200ms), which is roughly the average duration of fingerspelling a single letter in ASL and is therefore roughly the smallest gesture length ~\cite{hanson1982orthographic}.
 We train the model for 400K steps using 8 NVIDIA A6000 (48GB) GPUs, with a total training time of approximately 7 days.

 We optimize the model using Adam with a peak learning rate of $5 \times 10^{-4}$, warming up for the first $8\%$ of updates followed by linear decay.
-Videos are batched to maintain efficiency while not exceeding 1,500 frames per GPU.
+We batch videos to maintain efficiency while not exceeding 1,500 frames per GPU.